weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 affair of long standing.
 To ease myself, to put you completely out of my mind, I plunged into this public work; I wouldn't even mention your name.
 And the first thing I knew you had left Neal and were engaged to Bye.
-I couldn't understand that, Maggie, since you had <span id="calibre_link-337" page-number="266" page-name="Page:There Is Confusion.djvu/272" page-index="272" page-quality="3" title="Page:There_Is_Confusion.djvu/272"></span>grown up with Joanna and Peter, but that's all over now.
+I couldn't understand that, Maggie, since you had grown up with Joanna and Peter, but that's all over now.
 I cursed Bye out at Des Moines, I remember."